sirigere/devjots/_posts/2020-07-05-Provision Azure Virtual Machine.md

 ### Image

 Determines which operating system and applications are pre-installed.
 Azure offers many pre built images which can be consumed directly.
 We can also use market place to search for a VM provided by third party sellers.
 This is one of the cost deciding factor too.
+To know which Image to use for creating the VM use below APIs
+1. Use the Get-AzVMImagePublisher command to return a list of image publishers:
+1. Use the Get-AzVMImageOffer to return a list of image offers
+1. The Get-AzVMImageSku command will then filter on the publisher and offer name to return a list of image names

+Response from each API would provide information that can be used to call subsequent calls.

 ### Storage

 Virtual machine needs to have a space to store the operating system image and data.
 When a virtual box is created, operating system will be hosted in C drive and a temporary disk (D: drive) is also provided.
 We can add more disk capacity depending on our need.

 ### Create Virtual Machine using Powershell

+<pre><code class="powershell">
+$cred = Get-Credential #Type the user name and password for accessing VM New-AzVm -ResourceGroupName $resourceGroupName -Name "sample-vm" -Location $location -VirtualNetworkName "sample-vm-rg-vnet" -SubnetName "fontend-servers" -SecurityGroupName "sample-vm-rg-nsg" PublicIpAddressName "sample-vm-rg-pip" -ImageName "MicrosoftWindowsServer:WindowsServer:2016-Datacenter-with-Containers:latest" -Credential $cred
+</code><pre>

 ### Create Virtual Machine using ARM Templates
 ARM templates are written using JSON notation.
 ARM templates follow the [schema](https://schema.management.azure.com/schemas/2019-04-01/deploymentTemplate.json).
 Most simplified version of an ARM template would have following sections.